renderedtext/semaphore-docs-new/source/docs/test_boosters/splitting-your-test-suite-with-test-boosters.md

 So if you use both Cucumber and RSpec, you can choose to split only one type of test files, or both.

-When you click the RSpec link, assuming you have a previously generated Insights report for RSpec, you will see a slider like the one in the image below.
+When you click the **RSpec** link, assuming you have a previously generated Insights report for RSpec, you will see a slider similar to the one in the screenshot below.

 <img src="/docs/assets/img/test_boosters/tb_slider.png" alt="Framework
 list" class="img-responsive img-bordered">